itsmaik/resume/README.md

 - [itsmemaik-portfolio](https://itsmemaik-portfolio.netlify.app/)

 ## ABOUT ME
 I'm a Brazilian native who moved to Norway four years ago.
 With extensive experience in administrative work and people management, I decided to change my career path and discovered a passion for coding.
-Currently, I'm finishing a higher degree in Frontend Development and am in my first year of studying System Analysis and Development.
-I am now seeking an internship to take all I have learned in school and apply it to real-world experience.
+Currently, I'm finishing a higher degree in Frontend Development and walking in to my second year of studying System Analysis and Development.
+I am now seeking an opportunity to take all I have learned in school and apply it to real-world experience.

 ## WORK EXPERIENCE